-local law means the City of Joondalup Local Government and Public Property Local Law 2014 made by the local government.
+local law means the City of Joondalup Local Government and Public Property Local Law 2014.

 Where a term is used but not defined in a determination and that term is defined in the local law then the term is to have the meaning given to it in the local law.